Self-questioning: Why Should We Practice It on a Daily Basis?

 “I realize I’ve lost touch with my emotions – sadness, anger, joy.
 In avoiding the pain of loss, I’ve inadvertently stifled my ability to process and release these feelings.”

-Through self-interrogation, we open avenues for emotional release and healing, thereby gradually dismantling the barriers that encase our emotions and fostering a more authentic connection with ourselves and others.
+Through self-interrogation, we open avenues for release and healing, thereby gradually dismantling the barriers that encase our inner world and fostering a more authentic connection with ourselves and others.

 Challenge assumptions & broaden your horizons